core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Three types of groups and their mutual relations are defined in this section: CoAP group, application group, and security group.

 ### CoAP Group ## {#sec-groupdef-coapgroup}
-A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP multicast messages that are sent to the group's associated IP multicast address and UDP port.
+A CoAP group is defined as a set of CoAP endpoints, where each endpoint is configured to receive CoAP group requests that are sent to the group's associated IP multicast address and UDP port.
 An endpoint may be a member of multiple CoAP groups by subscribing to multiple IP multicast groups and/or listening on multiple UDP ports.
 Group membership(s) of an endpoint may dynamically change over time.
-A device sending a CoAP multicast message to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.
+A device sending a CoAP group request to a CoAP group is not necessarily itself a member of this CoAP group: it is a member only if it also has a CoAP endpoint listening on the group's associated IP multicast address and UDP port.
 A CoAP group can be encoded within a Group URI.
 This is defined as a CoAP URI that has the "coap" scheme and includes in the authority part either an IP multicast address or a group hostname (e.g., a Group Fully Qualified Domain Name (FQDN)) that can be resolved to an IP multicast address.
 A Group URI also contains an optional UDP port number in the authority part.
 Group URIs follow the regular CoAP URI syntax (see {{Section 6 of RFC7252}}).

 ### Application Group ## {#sec-groupdef-applicationgroup}
 Besides CoAP groups, that have relevance at the level of IP networks and CoAP endpoints, there are also application groups.
 An application group is a set of CoAP server endpoints that share a common set of CoAP resources.
 An endpoint may be a member of multiple application groups.
 An application group has relevance at the application level -- for example an application group could denote all lights in an office room or all sensors in a hallway.
 A client endpoint that sends a group communication message to an application group is not necessarily itself a member of this application group.
 There can be a one-to-one or a one-to-many relation between a CoAP group and application group(s).
 An application group identifier is optionally encoded explicitly in the CoAP request, for example as a name in the URI path.
 If not explicitly encoded, the application group is implicitly derived by the receiver, based on information in the CoAP request.
 See {{sec-groupnaming}} for more details on identifying the application group.